![]() |

 Micah Robinson — Volatile Analysis via Electrocatalyst Devices

-Department of Chemistry BS in Chemistry from Tougaloo College, 2022 micahr2[at]illinois.edu Micah was born and raised in hard times Mississippi surrounded by things that just weren't so pretty.
+Department of Chemistry BS in Chemistry from Tougaloo College, 2022 micahar2[at]illinois.edu Micah was born and raised in hard times Mississippi surrounded by things that just weren't so pretty.
 Well motivated, her pursuit for education began young.
 As an undergrad, Micah worked under Prof. George Armstrong, synthesizing a novel potential prostate cancer drug and performing cytotoxicity analyses.
 While characterizing the drug, proposing various experiments, and maintaining the lab's NMR and IR instruments, she developed an interest in protocol design and analytical instruments.
 As a Jackson Heart Study scholar and a Louis Stokes Alliance for Minority Participation scholar, Micah was trained to incorporate activism and transparency with science.
 Now at UIUC, she is an excited member of the JRL group looking forward to developing sensors towards serviceable science.
 In her free time, she reads up on environmental topics, listens to music from 70s to now, and watches horror movies.
 Distinctions: President of NOBCCHE at Illinois (2024), GEM Fellow (2022), 3M Fellowship (2022), Alfred P. Sloan Fellow (2022), John C. Bailar Fellowship (2022), UIUC Graduate College Fellowship (2022), St. Elmo Brady Scholar (2020) |

 ![]() |

-Zirui Wang — Nano-Electrochemical Dynamics Department of Materials Science and Engineering BS in Material Science and Engineering from University of Illinois at Urbana-Champaign, 2022 ziruiw2[at]illinois.edu Zirui is from Shenyang, a city in Northeastern China.
-The heavy industry in his hometown led him an interest in materials science and metallurgy.
-During his undergraduate studies, he realized the necessity for sustainable energy storage devices and gradually shifted his interest to electrochemistry.
+Zirui Wang — Automated Electrochemistry for Energy Storage Systems Department of Materials Science and Engineering BS in Material Science and Engineering from University of Illinois at Urbana-Champaign, 2022 ziruiw2[at]illinois.edu Zirui is from Shenyang, a city in Northeastern China.
+The heavy industry in his hometown led him to an interest in materials science and metallurgy.
+During his undergraduate studies, he realized the necessity for sustainable energy storage systems and gradually shifted his interest to electrochemistry.
 He also took semiconductor classes which gained him micro-fabrication experiences.
-He loves his current project in Prof. Rodríguez-López's group as it combines his interests and experiences in microfabrication and electrochemistry.
-He worked with Prof. Yingjie Zhang as an undergradaute researcher on a project about machine learning-based resolution enhancement of Scanning Probe Microscopy.
-Zirui is a Liverpool FC supporter, and he likes to play soccer and billiards, listen to music, and read books when he is free.
-Distinctions: Best Poster - AVS Prairie Symposium (2024), Robert Bohl Scholarship (2021), Henry E. Grein Jr. Scholarship (2020) |
+He loves his current project in Prof. Rodríguez-López's group as it combines his interests and experiences in microfabrication, automation, and electrochemistry.
+He worked with Prof. Yingjie Zhang as an undergradaute researcher on a project about machine learning-assisted nanoscale surface profiling using scanning probe microscopy.
+Zirui is a Liverpool FC supporter, and he likes to play soccer, ski, browse for random indie rock bands, and one-on-one meetings with his furry collaborator, Han Bao (汉堡).
+Distinctions: Beckman Institute Graduate Research Fellowship (2025), List of Teachers Ranked as Excellent (MSE 307, Materials Laboratory I, Fall 2024), Best Poster - AVS Prairie Symposium (2024), Robert Bohl Scholarship (2021), Henry E. Grein Jr. Scholarship (2020) |

 ![]() |